 Because all of its research is non-invasive, the DLC is open to the public and educates more than 32,000 visitors annually.
-Its highly successful conservation breeding program seeks to preserve vanishing species such as the aye-aye, sifaka, and mongoose lemur, while its Madagascar Conservation Programs study and protect lemurs – the most endangered mammals on Earth – in their native habitat.
+Its highly successful conservation breeding program seeks to preserve vanishing species such as the aye-aye, sifaka, and blue-eyed black lemur, while its Madagascar Conservation Programs study and protect lemurs – the most endangered mammals on Earth – in their native habitat.
 The Division of Fossil Primates examines primate extinction and evolution over time and houses over 35,000 fossils, including extinct giant lemurs and one of the world’s largest and most important collections of early anthropoid primates.

 Over its history, the DLC has housed, cared for, and made available for non-invasive study nearly 4,000 animals across 31 species of non-human primates including lemurs, lorises, and tarsiers (together, colloquially referred to as prosimian primates).
 Today, it houses nearly 240 individuals across 17 species.
 The scientific endeavors at the DLC span a remarkable array of disciplines, from behavior and genomics to physiology and paleontology, and the Center is recognized as a global authority on lemur veterinary medicine.
 Conservation biology is also a major focus, providing the conceptual and operational bridge between the living collections of the DLC and its outreach activities in Madagascar.